 Several studies have pointed to green tea as a potentially effective method of controlling diabetes, and even improving insulin sensitivity.
-Just how it works isn’t completely clear, but it’s believed catechins within the tea — also responsible for its anticancer and heart health benefits — may be responsible.
+Just how it works isn’t completely clear, but it’s believed catechins within the tea — also responsible for its

 How Diabetes Works

 When you eat foods with carbohydrates, they are digested into sugar.
 In response, the pancreas releases insulin to help cells absorb glucose to be used as fuel.
 However, when you have diabetes, the process is hindered.

 People with type 2 diabetes have cells that are desensitized to insulin, which is known as insulin resistance.
 This, and the fact that the pancreas often stops releasing enough insulin, makes their blood sugar levels difficult to control.

 Type 1 diabetes is an autoimmune disease; the cells of the pancreas that produce insulin are attacked and killed by the body’s immune system, and simply do not produce insulin at all.

 Most studies on the effects of green tea in people with diabetes have focused on type 2 diabetes, as it is more common, accounting for 90 to 95 percent of the diabetes seen in the United States.